| +Home | Museum | Wanted | Specs | Previous | Next |

 Sony SOBAX ICC-2550W Programmable Electronic Calculator

-This wonderful machine is a prime example of Sony's second generation of desktop electronic calculators.
-This second generation of calculators from Sony leveraged integrated circuit technology, versus the hybrid transistorized circuitry of first generation machines, such as the Sony SOBAX ICC-500W.
-The 2550 offered high-end functionality for the discriminating calculator buyer in the early 1970's.
-It provides the four functions plus square root, 253 step programmability, nine memory registers, offline program storage on magnetic cards, built-in printer interface, and of course, the extremely high quality that Sony was (and still is) known for.
+The ICC-2550 is the logical next step beyond the ICC-2500, but was still implemented using Sony's small-scale integrated circuit technology.
+The ICC-2550 offered mid-level functionality for the calculator buyer seeking a programmable calculator in the early 1970's.
+It provides the usual four functions plus square root, 253 step (over double that of the ICC-2500) programmability, nine memory registers, and importantly, offline program storage on magnetic cards, a feature missing from the earlier ICC-2500.
+The 2550 also provided a built-in printer interface (for Sony's EP-71 thermal printer), and of course, the high quality that classic Sony equipment was known for.

 A view with the display cover in place

-The 2550 is very nicely put together, in classic Sony style.
+The SOBAX 2550 is very well-built, as was status-quo for Sony in those days.
 The base of the cabinet is a heavy plastic casting, and the upper half of the cabinet is a combination of plastic mated with a rather beefy aluminum casting that serves as the keyboard/display panel.
 The upper section of the case is removable by taking out two screws, sliding the upper section of the cabinet toward the rear of the machine slightly, and lifting it off.
 A removable hinged cover is provided that covers the display panel, providing both protection, and a more aesthetic look for the machine when it is not in use.
-The back panel of the machine has connections for the power cord, a switched auxilliary power outlet (for providing power to an external device, such as the optional printer), and a port for plugging in an external printer.
+The back panel of the machine has connections for the power cord, a switched auxilliary power outlet (for providing power to an external device, such as the optional printer), and a port for plugging in the external printer.

 Profile view of the Sony Sobax 2550.